 When we talk about stops in photography, we’re referring to exposure and exposure settings.
-It’s a useful term for describing changes in the exposure for either aperture, shutter speed or ISO.
+Stop is a useful term for describing changes in the exposure for either aperture, shutter speed or ISO.

 It’s also not as complicated as it sounds and there’s a really simple way to work it out if you’re not a numbers person.